AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-team-drive-modules.md

 In order to use [!DNL Google Team Drive] with [!DNL Adobe Workfront Fusion], it is necessary to have a G Suite account.
 If you do not have one, you can create a G Suite account at the [G Suite sign up site](https://gsuite.google.com/signup/businessstarter/welcome).

-In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use [!DNL Google Team Drive], as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Google Team Drive], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

-For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).
+For information about modules, see [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).

 ## Access requirements